 - Small intestinal bacterial overgrowth: urease-producing organisms in the gut produce excess ammonia

-- Hereditary: most often in children but heterozygotes can present as older children or adults
+Hereditary: most often in children but heterozygotes can present as older children or adults

-- Acquired: most often in adults
+- Acquired: most common in adults

 - Flapping tremor (asterixis)